WOTC-20 Pokemon Format Rules

 - Before starting a match, decide if coins will be used.
 By default, actual coins are used for all coin flips.
 If either player objects, dice are used for the entire match.
 Evens are heads, odds are tails.

-- When a player takes a mulligan, their opponent may draw one extra card per mulligan before setting up benched Pokémon.
+- When a player takes a mulligan, their opponent may draw up to one extra card per mulligan before setting up benched Pokémon.

 - During each players' first turn of the game, they draw a card at the start of the turn, may play any number of Trainer cards including one Supporter, and may attack.
 Players may not evolve any of their Pokémon on their first turn.